 You’ll need to be a sympathetic and influential communicator, especially if you’re dealing with donors and beneficiaries.
 And you’ll need to be a supportive team member, for when things don’t go to plan or when everyone needs to help out.

 Working in philanthropy is immensely satisfying.
-To be successful, you need to have the right skills, commitment and energy and to find the cause that appeals to your beliefs.
+To be successful in a career as a philanthropist, you need to have the right skills, commitment and energy and to find the cause that appeals to your beliefs.